 (Description of Proposed Action and Alternatives).
 A discussion of explosives and the number of detonations in each source class are provided in Section 3.0.3.3.2 (Explosive Stressors).
-The largest source class proposed for annually occurring testing under Alternative 1 is E14 (1,741 to 3,625 lbs net explosive weight), used during Mine Warfare testing at Naval Surface Warfare Center, Panama City Division Testing Range.
+The largest source class proposed for annually occurring testing under Alternative 1 is E14 (1,741 to 3,625 lb. net explosive weight), used during mine warfare testing at Naval Surface Warfare Center, Panama City Division Testing Range.
 Larger source classes may be used in the Northeast U.S. Continental Shelf Large Marine Ecosystem, Southeast U.S. Continental Shelf Large Marine Ecosystem, and in the Gulf Stream Open Ocean Area during ship shock trials of three platforms in the Virginia Capes, Jacksonville, or Gulf of Mexico Range Complexes.
-Large ship shock trials could use charges up to source class E17 (14,500 - 58,000 lbs net explosive weight), while small ship shock trials could use charges up to source class E16 (7,250 - 14,500 lbs net explosive weight).
+Large ship shock trials could use charges up to source class E17 (14,500 - 58,000 lb. net explosive weight), while small ship shock trials could use charges up to source class E16 (7,250 - 14,500 lb. net explosive weight).
 Each full ship shock trial would use up to four of these charges in total (each one detonated about a week apart).
-In addition, explosives use would occur in the Key West Range Complex during sonobuoy lot acceptance testing and at Naval Surface Warfare Center, Panama City Division for line charge testing.
+In addition, use of explosives would occur in the Key West Range Complex during sonobuoy lot acceptance testing and at Naval Surface Warfare Center, Panama City Division for line charge testing.

-Impacts to algae near the surface (phytoplankton and Sargassum) would be localized and temporary as discussed above for training activities and are unlikely to affect the abundance, distribution or productivity of vegetation.
+Impacts to algae near the surface (phytoplankton and Sargassum) would be localized and temporary as discussed above for training activities and are unlikely to affect the abundance, distribution, or productivity of vegetation.
 As discussed above, the depths, substrates, and relatively small areas of explosive footprints in comparison to vegetation distributions and total habitat areas in the Study Area indicate relatively little overlap between explosive footprints and the distribution of attached macroalgae or seagrasses.
-As a result, explosions would have (if any), localized, temporary impacts consisting of damage to or the removal of individual plants and relatively small patches of vegetation.
+As a result, explosions would have (if any) localized, temporary impacts consisting of damage to or the removal of individual plants and relatively small patches of vegetation.
 Vegetation is expected to regrow or recolonize the open patches created by explosives within a fairly short time (less than one year), resulting in no long-term effects on the productivity or distribution of attached macroalgae or seagrasses.
-Similarly, for Sargassum floating on the surface, explosions may shred individual plants in patches of Sargassum, but vegetative regrowth as well as the redistribution of Sargassum by currents would occur, resulting in only localized, temporary effects on distribution, cover and productivity.
+Similarly, for Sargassum floating on the surface, explosions may shred individual plants in patches of Sargassum, but vegetative regrowth as well as the redistribution of Sargassum by currents would occur, resulting in only localized, temporary effects on distribution, cover, and productivity.

-Based on Appendix F (Military Expended Material and Direct Strike Impact Analysis, Table F-35), it is estimated that over the 5-year period, a total of approximately 71 ac of bottom habitat would be impacted by explosive fragments associated with testing activities under Alternative 1.
-Eighty-three percent of the area impacted would be soft-bottom habitat and thus have no effect on vegetation.
-The impacted area of hard and intermediate bottom habitat represents a very small fraction of the habitat within each range and the Study Area as a whole.
+Based on Appendix F (Military Expended Material and Direct Strike Impact Analysis, Table F-34), it is estimated that over a 5-year period, a total of approximately 43.5 ac of bottom habitat would be impacted by the crater, expelled material, and explosive fragments associated with explosive testing activities under Alternative 1.
+Eighty-three percent of the area impacted would be offshore soft bottom habitat and thus have no effect on vegetation that is limited to hard substrate.
+The impacted area of hard and intermediate bottom habitat, as well as inshore soft bottom habitat represents a very small fraction of the habitat within each range and the Study Area as a whole.
 With the exception of line charge testing, which occurs in the surf zone at Naval Surface Warfare Center Panama City Division (Table 2.6-3; see activity description in Appendix A, A.3.2.7.3), most of the area affected would be too deep to support benthic algae.
 Line charge testing at Naval Surface Warfare Center Panama City Division occurs on sandy bottom habitats that do not support seagrass or algae.
 As a result, temporary disturbance of these habitats is not expected to affect the distribution, abundance, or productivity of vegetation.